With real-life case studies and examples learn why lawyers are important in our life.

 Why lawyers are important

-Lawyers are important because, lawyers Influence political ideas through the incorporation of legal ideas like social contract and individual rights, also lawyers influence on ideology plays part in establishing the constitutive framework of rules for the political system, further, lawyers can often sharpen contradictions present in society by bringing them dispute settlement mechanisms and lastly, lawyers are active as intermediaries between individual groups or even whole classes and the government; between business and the state agencies, etc.
+Further, lawyers can often sharpen contradictions present in society by bringing them dispute settlement mechanisms lastly, lawyers are active as intermediaries between individual groups or even whole classes and the government; between business and state agencies, etc.

 As ideologists lawyers are important because of their influence on political ideas through the elaboration of doctrines that justify the exercise or limitation of state power.